 As an educational psychologist and sleep consultant, my interests include: managing food-related issues (which may be closely linked to sleep difficulties) and cognitive behavioural techniques (in particular children’s anxiety around other children and adults).
 I have trained parents on sleep-related and behavioural topics, such as ‘managing your child’s fears and worries’ and ‘managing your child’s behaviour’.
 I’m based in North Finchley and happy to make visits in the north London area.

-My professional background with children includes over 10 years as an educational psychologist in inner London authorities.
+My professional background with children includes over 12 years as an educational psychologist in inner London authorities.
 My specialist interest is childhood sleep and sleep management.
 I have developed my skills and expertise in this area through a variety of courses and workshops, including in-depth training run by Southampton Children’s Sleep Disorder Service and Sleep Scotland.
 I find my sleep work with families hugely rewarding and I’m always keen to help where I can.
-I am happy to visit families in East, Central and North London.
+I am happy to visit families within Somerset and neighbouring counties, plus those further afield via telephone or video conferencing.

 I live in Hackney with my husband and 2 small children.
 Having been someone who very much took good sleep for granted, I felt completely overwhelmed when my daughter had reflux and associated sleep difficulties in her first few months.
 This certainly sparked my growing interest in sleep and I learnt, when my son came along (and was faced again with another challenging few months due to tongue tie combined with a clingy and head strong toddler!), that there was a limit to what could be learnt from pouring through every sleep book I could find, that a more individualised approach to understanding and treating sleep difficulties within complex family dynamics is what is often needed.